 At a glance

-Bundled mode: npx clawboo
+Bundled mode: clawboo

 - Informational Gateway probe: TCP-probes